michaeljbishop/mulligan/README.md

 You've always known he (or she) knew Lisp and now you have something to ask him about.

-## Some notes about the Ruby implementation
+## Some Notes About the Ruby Implementation

 - You can pass parameters to `Exception#recover`.
 The first parameter is always the id of the recovery.
 The rest will be passed directly to the recovery block.
 - You can pass an options hash to the `rescue` clause that is attached to your recovery.
 This is handy if you want to attach extra data about the recovery or the circumstances in which it is being raised.
 Pass them as the second parameter in `Exception#set_recovery`.
 You can retrieve them with `Exception#recovery_options`.
 Reserved keys are `:summary`, and `:discussion`